Last Updated on

 Once the curtain comes down we went into the clandestine Red Bar to celebrate with the stars of the show; and then back to the dancefloor in the main room as the Café de Paris transformed into an epic club.

-The Service is a perfectly pitched burlesque cabaret show with plenty of nostalgic music, skilled acrobatics skilled acrobatics and a good dose of titillation thrown in.
+The Service is a perfectly pitched burlesque cabaret show with plenty of nostalgic music, skilled acrobatics and a good dose of titillation thrown in.
 All framed around the history of London’s Café de Paris… It’s a great way to spend a Friday night